Xin00163/CV/Readme.md

 #### Quick learner
   Since I started learning coding, I have always been picking up new technologies quickly.
 As someone who are not familiar with massively multiplayer online game (MMOG), I went on to create one with my teammates within a week: [mmog](https://github.com/Xin00163/mmog).

-  I also attended a one-day React Native course at CodeBar and worked a [Snapchat](https://github.com/Xin00163/SnapApp) app clone.
+  I also attended a one-day React Native course at CodeBar and worked on a [Snapchat](https://github.com/Xin00163/SnapApp) app clone.

 #### Communication